Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

 AreaSearch's latest postcode level ATO data for financial year 2023 shows Manjimup's median income among taxpayers is $44,338.
 The average income in the suburb is $53,443.
 This is lower than the national average.
 In comparison, Rest of WA has a median income of $59,973 and an average of $74,392.
-Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes for September 2025 would be approximately $48,603 (median) and $58,584 (average).
-According to the 2021 Census, household, family and personal incomes in Manjimup fall between the 13th and 23rd percentiles nationally.
-The earnings profile shows that 30.0% of individuals earn between $1,500 - 2,999 annually, consistent with regional trends at 31.1%.
+Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes for Manjimup as of September 2025 would be approximately $48,603 (median) and $58,584 (average).
+According to the 2021 Census, household, family, and personal incomes in Manjimup fall between the 13th and 23rd percentiles nationally.
+The earnings profile shows that 30.0% of the community earns between $1,500 - 2,999 (1,329 individuals), which is consistent with broader trends across regional levels at 31.1%.
 After housing costs, 85.8% of income remains, ranking at the 16th percentile nationally.

 Frequently Asked Questions - Income